openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 Pipelines as Code detect if the PipelineRun has failed and show a snippet of the last few lines of the error.

-On Github Aopps, It also try to detect and match the error messages in the container logs and expose them as annotations on Pull
+On GitHub Aopps, It also try to detect and match the error messages in the container logs and expose them as annotations on Pull
 Request.

 A few settings are available to configure this feature: